jamesfalkner/jw18-lab/bootstrap-dev.md

 It takes a little while for the workspace to be ready.
 When it's ready, you will see a fully functional Eclipse Che IDE running in your browser.

+|**NOTE**: If it seems to be taking a long time (more than 1-2 minutes), try reloading the web browser to drop and re-establish connection to the workspace.

 ![Eclipse Che Workspace]({% image_path bootstrap-che-workspace.png %}){:width="900px"}

 Now you can import the Catalog project skeleton from the git repository directly into your workspace and start